wp-plugins/bruteprotect/readme.txt

 4. Follow the simple instructions to obtain and enter a free API key

 == Screenshots ==
-1. Simply create an API key...
+1. Simply create an API key directly from your WordPress Admin panel...
+2. Enter your API key, it will be verified instantly so that you know you're protected
+3. On your WordPress dashboard, you can see just how many attackers BruteProtect has blocked

-2. If a blocked user shows up on your login page, they will see this message
+4. If a blocked user shows up on your login page, they will see this message

 == Changelog ==

+= 0.9.8.3 =
+* Added hooks: brute_log_failed_attempt and brute_kill_login -- both are passed the offending IP address

 = 0.9.8.2 =
 * Remove unused code from upcoming functionality.